 The ground floor was used to store raw grain and processed flour.

-On the Aegean islands, the windmills took advantage of the northern wind, called the Meltemi, to grind barley, wheat and other cereals produced locally.
+On the Aegean islands, windmills took advantage of the northern wind, called the Meltemi, to grind barley, wheat, and other locally produced cereals.

 On Mykonos, the resulting flour was either given back to the farmers, who baked their own bread, or sold to local bakers.

-Some of that resulting flour was also shipped to other areas of Greece and often abroad.
+Some of that resulting flour was also shipped to other areas of Greece and, oftentimes, abroad.

-History tells us that there were over 25 windmills on Mykonos; ten of them were part of the complex called Kato Mili, which means the lower mills.
+History tells us that there were over 25 windmills on Mykonos; ten of these were part of the complex called Kato Mili, which means the lower mills.